ppy/osu-wiki/wiki/Skinning/Interface/en.md

 **Notes:**

-- This element appears on the ranking screen after finishing a map or when a map is paused or failed.
+- This element appears on the ranking screen after finishing a map and on the pause and fail screens.
 - This overrides `ranking-retry.png` in v2.0+.

 ### Score numbers